ChristopherRabotin/bungiesearch/README.md

 ```

 ### URLS
 Required: must be a list of URLs which host elasticsearch instance(s).
+This is directly sent to elasticsearch-dsl-py, so any issue with multiple URLs should be refered to them.

 ### INDICES
 Required: must be a dictionary where each key is the name of an elasticsearch index and each value is a path to a Python module containing classes which inherit from `bungiesearch.indices.ModelIndex` (cf. below).